-Preference Description Use proxy server and proxy server requires authentication If you are unable to synchronize your brain with TheBrain Cloud due to a proxy server or restricted ports on your network, the Proxy settings can be used to customize the synchronization process.
+authentication restricted ports on your network, the Proxy settings can be used to customize the synchronization process.
 Check with your network administrator for the appropriate information for these fields.
-By default, the Use proxy server preference is off.
+By default, the Preference Description server requires with TheBrain Cloud due to a proxy server or restricted ports on your network, the Proxy settings can be used to customize the synchronization process.
+Check with your network administrator for the appropriate